BardicDefense/purple-hack/README.md

 - One day of dungeon use
 - Armor: Receiving a natural-20 hit
 - Weapons: Rolling a natural 1 to hit
 - Food: Every day.
+Fresh foods decay one level automatically, and then roll as usual.

 Objects that are expressly protected (e.g., a scroll in a scrollcase, or a spellbook in a metal box, etc.) are exempt.
 Thoughtful storage can reduce wear & tear!

 Objects degrade as follows:

 - A new object becomes used if a 1 in 4 is rolled.
+If it's expressly a "sturdy" item, it becomes used if two 1s are rolled on 2d4.
 Under stress, a new object breaks on a 1 in 100.
 - A used object becomes worn on a 1 in 20.
 Under stress, it breaks on a 1 in 50.
 - A worn object becomes shabby on a 1 in 12.
 Under stress, it breaks on a 1 in 20.
 - A shabby object becomes ruined on a 1 in 8.
 Under stress, it braks on a 1 in 6.